LocalWiki: Expansion into wiki platform (2010–2014)

-In December 2011, the project announced its first "focus community", Denton, Texas.
-Its second focus community was the Triangle region of Durham, North Carolina, with initial contributions about transportation infrastructure and parks, and a goal of compiling information about historic events.
-A nonprofit in Tallahassee, Florida helped start TallahasseeWiki with knowledge from residents.
-The LocalWiki project for Oakland, California is supported by volunteers meeting in person to collaborate on historical information.
+In 2011 the project worked with the creators of an existing city wiki in Denton, Texas, to shift the website to the LocalWiki platform, because their original wiki software was not user-friendly.
+LocalWiki's second focus community was the Triangle region of Durham, North Carolina, with initial contributions about transportation infrastructure and parks, and a goal of compiling information about historic events.
+The Triangle project was supported by volunteers from CityCamp Raleigh and by Red Hat, a company based in Raleigh.
+A nonprofit in Tallahassee, Florida, Village Square, helped start TallahasseeWiki in 2012 with knowledge from residents.
+Residents of Ann Arbor, Michigan transitioned their city wiki, founded in 2005, to the LocalWiki platform in 2012.